ChordPro/chordpro/docs/README.md

 # The ChordPro documentation

-Here you can find all the ChordPro documentation for the current stable version.
+Here you can find all the ChordPro documentation for the development version.

 The documentation is in the form of a web site and can be generated using the [hugo](https://www.gohugo.io) framework for building